cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-partner-api-ecosystem-protection.md

 capability of Cloudentity platform to increase API access, visibility and security.
 Cloudentity acts as the OAuth authorization server and token issuer based on OAuth specifications to govern and protect API resource request and access.

-One of the common approaches prelevant is to use the bearer tokens (access token) to authorize a client and as long as there is a bearer token, it is usually enough to gain accessto the API.
+One of the common approaches prelevant is to use the bearer tokens (access token) to authorize a client and as long as there is a bearer token, it is usually enough to gain access to the API.
 This approach certainly has the glaring problem that whoever has the token can gain access to the API.
-Also there is the other problem with the secret used to identity the client that is trying to authorize to fetch the token.
+Also there is the other problem with the secret used to identify the client that is trying to authorize to fetch the token.
 The secret is normally handled using an API Key or client credentials flow and we rely on the partner application to securely store this secret which is also another attack surface outside the control of the main organization.

 ![Cloudentity mtls](mtls-partner-api-token-trust.jpeg)